tyntec/api-collection/conversations/v2/README.md

 ## 2.10

-This release introduces Viber as third channel on the Chat API.
+This release introduces Viber as third channel on the Conversations.

-Also interactive templates with buttons as well as stickers are now available on WhatsApp.
+Also, interactive templates with buttons as well as stickers are now available on WhatsApp.

 ### Features

 #### Viber support

-Beginning with this release the Chat API starts supporting Viber as channel.
+Beginning with this release the Conversations starts supporting Viber as channel.

 The Viber channel supports to send the following through messages: